 Of course it occurred almost immediately to Phileas to mess with the race and try to win against the odds!
 Corpos and Lucky were both convinced by the bard’s greedy enthusiasm and put a sum on Grung Stomper.

 Phileas’ plan was to wait somewhere further on the circuit and play tricks on the allosaurus’ mind with a well placed Dissonant Whisper spell.
-And oh my, how it worked!
-The ill-tempered Bonecruncher failed spectacularly (rolled a 1!) to resist the mind intrusion and went berzerk, losing precious time before his handler managed to steer him back on track.
+And oh my!
+How it worked!
+The ill-tempered Bonecruncher failed spectacularly (rolled a 1! botches do count in my game) to resist the mind intrusion and went berzerk, losing precious time before his handler managed to steer him back on track.
 The race was still close but it was enough so Grung Stomper won!